pkr-pk/pk-web/docs/modelowanie/05_Resampling_Methods.md

     ii.
 LOOCV?

     > W tym przypadku trenujemy model na $n-1$ obserwacjach, kolejne modele są jednak trenowane na bardzo podobnych zbiorach bo za każdym razem usuwamy tylko jedną obserwację.
 W rezultacie LOOCV może mieć wysoką wariancję, kolejną wadą jest też wysoki koszt obliczeniowy.

+4. Suppose that we use some statistical learning method to make a prediction for the response $Y$ for a particular value of the predictor $X$.
+Carefully describe how we might estimate the standard deviation of our prediction.

+    Możemy w tym celu użyć metody bootstrap.
+Procedura polegna na wielokrotnym próbkowaniu zbioru danych i trenowaniu modelu.
+Na podstawie dopasowanych modeli możemy za każdym razem obliczyć odchylenie standardowe.
+Końcowym rezultatem będzie uśrednione odchylenie standardowe.

+5. In Chapter 4, we used logistic regression to predict the probability of `default` using `income` and `balance` on the `Default` data set.
+We will now estimate the test error of this logistic regression model using the validation set approach.
+Do not forget to set a random seed before beginning your analysis.

+    (a) Fit a logistic regression model that uses `income` and `balance` to predict `default`.

+    ```R
+    library(ISLR2)
+    attach(Default)

+    fit.log <- glm(default ~ income + balance, data = Default,
+                   family = binomial)
+    fit.log.pred <- predict(fit.log, Default, type = "response") > 0.5
+    t <- table(fit.log.pred, Default$default)
+    sum(diag(t)) / sum(t)
+    ```

+    ```R
+    [1] 0.9737
+    ```

+    (b) Using the validation set approach, estimate the test error of this model.
+In order to do this, you must perform the following steps:

+    i.
+Split the sample set into a training set and a validation set.

+    ii.
+Fit a multiple logistic regression model using only the training observations.

+    iii.
+Obtain a prediction of default status for each individual in the validation set by computing the posterior probability of default for that individual, and classifying the individual to the `default` category if the posterior probability is greater than 0.5.

+    iv.
+Compute the validation set error, which is the fraction of the observations in the validation set that are misclassified.

+    ```R
+    set.seed(1)
+    train <- sample(nrow(Default), nrow(Default) / 2)

+    fit.log <- glm(default ~ income + balance, data = Default[train, ],
+                family = binomial)
+    fit.log.pred <- predict(fit.log, Default[-train, ], type = "response") > 0.5
+    t <- table(fit.log.pred, Default[-train, ]$default)
+    sum(diag(t)) / sum(t)
+    ```

+    ```R
+    [1] 0.9746
+    ```

+    (c) Repeat the process in (b) three times, using three different splits of the observations into a training set and a validation set.
+Comment on the results obtained.

+    (d) Now consider a logistic regression model that predicts the probability of `default` using `income`, `balance`, and a dummy variable for `student`.
+Estimate the test error for this model using the validation set approach.
+Comment on whether or not including a dummy variable for `student` leads to a reduction in the test error rate.

+6. We continue to consider the use of a logistic regression model to predict the probability of `default` using `income` and `balance` on the `Default` data set.
+In particular, we will now compute estimates for the standard errors of the `income` and `balance` logistic regression coefficients in two different ways: (1) using the bootstrap, and (2) using the standard formula for computing the standard errors in the `glm()` function.
+Do not forget to set a random seed before beginning your analysis.

+    (a) Using the `summary()` and `glm()` functions, determine the estimated standard errors for the coefficients associated with `income` and `balance` in a multiple logistic regression model that uses both predictors.

+    (b) Write a function, `boot.fn()`, that takes as input the `Default` data set as well as an index of the observations, and that outputs the coefficient estimates for `income` and `balance` in the multiple logistic regression model.

+    (c) Use the `boot()` function together with your `boot.fn()` function to estimate the standard errors of the logistic regression coefficients for `income` and `balance`.

+    (d) Comment on the estimated standard errors obtained using the `glm()` function and using your bootstrap function.